stevehollx/global-road-and-trail-climbs/README.md

 * Use all 3 elevation datasets for perscribed by climb-analyzer's setup (dataset varies on region), or at least a submission with 0 elevation lookup errors (where possible with the available datasets)

 # Future plans
 It may be cool to run a delta of what trails are missing from OSM against what is in mtbproject / trailforks at some point in the future, and anlyze gpx from those trails to complete the trail climb data set.
 I do have a stash from about 2018 of all US gpx from those sites sitting on a drive somewhere.
-Not sure the benefit of what is in there and not in OSM though, so not a current focus.
+Not sure the benefit of what is in there and not in OSM though, so not a current focus and instead priority is getting a first run analysis of all global regions.

 # Additional info
 ## Data in files